 It’s so surreal and weird that at the same time beautiful things are happening too.
 Looking back, the last couple of months have been about hatching.
 How to continue on my path towards living Tiny?
 I had a fair wind before I went to the States to visit the Tiny House Jamboree and more.
 I was on a roll!
 Visiting companies for natural materials, networking, meeting other Tiny House enthusiasts, drawing several designs.
 After my trip, the wind died.
 I was afloat.
 Didn’t like that.
 My trip made me change my plans.
 I no longer want it that big, my home.
 Like 24′.
 I want it smaller.
 I no longer wish to do it all by myself.
-I even felt that I may not want to build it in Holland.
-Because that’s what I have: butterflies.
-I fell in love with the States.
-One leg is still there.
 With all these changes and new insights, it was good that I was afloat for a while.
 Figuring out what to do next.

 It seems that the answer to the question: ‘what to do next?’ is there.
 Just before I went to see the doctor, I booked a ticket to visit the US again.
 For about a month, February.
 I want to know how the States feel and come across now.
 Without the summer sun, without the high of the Tiny House Jamboree.
-Do I still love it?
-It’s the main reason to go again.
+What’s the pull that I feel?
 I will combine it with some other important things too.
 One of the, in my opinion, most talented and creative Tiny House builder and designer out there, Greg Parham, will help me with my design and building plans.
 So I’m finally able to continue and get things moving.
 He’s in Colorado.
 We planned 2,5 weeks to do this.
 We’re going to combine his knowledge with my knowledge of the European market.
 Lucky me!
-Reason two to go!

 I will also visit the organizer of the Jamboree, Darin Zaruba.
-Since the Jamboree, we stayed in touch, can get along and we’re talking business.
+Since the Jamboree, we stayed in touch, can get along and we’re talking international tiny house business.
 I wonder!
 It’s cool to have Skype as a means to communicate, but nothing beats a real time conversation.
 Well, that can be arranged.
 He’s in Colorado too.
-Reason number three.